tobek/laminae/13-nnc.md

 - culture
 - filament library if not LNP
 - halting problem!!
-- One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move
 - polyhedral distortion
 - clone awaits you
 - elemental forces